 Seeing teen girls 14 & up, adult women to age 40 & LGBTQ+ members in person & virtually to residents of Maryland

 Jeanette was born and raised in St. Mary’s County, though she has a passion for traveling and is always planning her next trip.
 Jeanette earned her Bachelor’s in Psychology at St. Mary’s College of Maryland which afforded opportunities for travel, including a semester in Australia.
 She later earned her Master’s in Social Work from Salisbury University which included practical experience with addiction treatment, work with homeless and at-risk populations.
 She’s passionate about working closely with teen girls, our LGBTQ+ community members and also adult women up to age 40.
 Her infectious personality lends to her ability to build connections with her clients which is so vital to their ability to learn and grow!

 Jeanette’s academic career included research on resilience, and she is excited to help her teen (and women too!) clients build resilience and meet all of life’s challenges with grace.
 She’s also passionate about working with women and girls who are struggling with grief and loss, anxiety, our LGBTQ+ community, depression and women’s issues.

-When she’s not working Jeanette enjoys being active outdoors and can often be found hiking with her dog, Penny, helping out around her family’s farm, spending time with her horses, or beaching it with her boyfriend and 7-year-old stepson.
+When she’s not working Jeanette enjoys being active outdoors and can often be found hiking with her dog, Penny, helping out around her family’s farm, spending time with her horses, or beaching it with friends and family.

 They tried to bury us, but they didn’t know we were seeds. – Dinos Christianopoulos

-Sarah is a Southern Maryland native who has recently returned to St. Mary’s County after several years in St. Louis, Missouri; Washington D.C.; and the Republic of the Marshall Islands.
-She obtained her Master’s Degree in Art Therapy Counseling from Southern Illinois University and her Bachelor’s Degree in Psychology from Loyola University in Baltimore.
+Sarah is a Southern Maryland native who returned to St. Mary’s County in 2020 after spending several years in St. Louis, Missouri; Washington D.C.; and the Republic of the Marshall Islands.
+She obtained her Master’s Degree in Art Therapy Counseling from Southern Illinois University in Edwardsville and her Bachelor’s Degree in Psychology from Loyola University in Baltimore.

 Sarah has worked in inpatient, residential, and community-based settings supporting children, adolescents, adults, and families.
-She has experience treating girls and teen girls (ages 8 to 18) through art therapy experiencing a variety of challenges including anxiety, depression, mood disorders, eating disorders, ADHD, and PTSD and is very passionate about helping them heal through creativity!
+She has experience treating girls, teens, and young women who are experiencing a variety of challenges including anxiety, depression, mood disorders, eating disorders, ADHD, and PTSD.